rin01/decnum/README.md

 The code of this Go wrapper is quite easy to read, and the pattern for calling C function is always the same.
 Parameters are always passed from Go to C as value, and in the other direction too.
-Strings are passed as array in struct, so they are passed by value too.
+Strings passed from C to Go are are also passed by value, as array in struct.
+Strings passed from Go to C using C.CString(s).

 __Installation__: